SDG 3 - Strategic Initiatives

 Sports Facilities

-Western University Students who are currently enrolled in courses full-time are eligible for a Campus Recreation membership, which gives them access to the Western Student Recreation Centre.
+Western University students who are currently enrolled in courses full-time are eligible for a Campus Recreation membership, which gives them access to the Western Student Recreation Centre.
 Students who have paid ancillary fees are eligible for a membership at no additional cost.
 Students have access to the fitness centre, drop-in recreational programs, and all facility amenities including an indoor walking/jogging track, gymnasium, and aquatics.
-Membership for the general public is also available.

 The university offers a number of paid and free programs for children and youth, including: